syncthing/docs/users/autostart.rst

   Therefore, you **must** ensure that you set a GUI password, or run Syncthing as an unprivileged user.

-With the above configuration, Syncthing only starts when a user logs in onto the machine.
-This is not optimal on servers, where a machine can run long times after a reboot without anyone logged in.
-In this case, it is best to create a service that runs as soon as Windows starts.
-This can be achieved using nssm.
+With the above configuration, Syncthing only starts when a user logs on to the machine.
+This is not optimal on servers where a machine can run long times after a reboot without anyone logged in.
+In this case it is best to create a service that runs as soon as Windows starts.
+This can be achieved using NSSM, the "Non-Sucking Service Manager".

 Note that starting Syncthing on login is the preferred approach for almost any end-user scenario.
 The only scenario where running Syncthing